mlabs-haskell/doc-drive-cardano-components/docs/examples/mintTx.md

 `serialiseToRawBytesHexText $ hashScript script`

 note: the `ScriptHash` obtained by the `hashScript` function is separate from the `Hash` type to avoid the script hash type being parametrised by the era.
-The representation is era independent, and there are many places where we want to use a script hash where we don't want things to be era-parametrised.

-Next to the policyId, we need a token name to construct a value.
+Besides the policyId, we need a token name to construct a value.
 The TokenName, called `AssetName` on the cardano-api side, must be in hex form. so coming from the plutus side, we first need to convert it to the cardano-api type and then serialise it to hex bytes (and also unpack it as the cardano-cli expects a string):

 ```haskell
 unsafeTokenNameToHex :: TokenName -> String